Brand Names: U.S.

 - This drug may be habit-forming with long-term use.

-- When sleep drugs are used nightly for more than a few weeks, they may not work as well to help you sleep.
+- When sleep drugs are used nightly for more than a few weeks, they may not work as well to help sleep problems.
 This is known as tolerance.
 Only use sleep drugs for a short time.
-If your sleep problems last, call your doctor.
+If sleep problems last, call the doctor.

 - Do not take naps.